75th Anniversary of Indian Independence

-Azadi Ka Amrit Mahotsav or 75th Anniversary of Indian Independence was an event, in which the 75th Anniversary of the Independence of India was celebrated in India and abroad.
-It was 76th Independence Day of India.
+Azadi Ka Amrit Mahotsav or 75th Anniversary of Indian Independence was an event, in which the 75th anniversary of the independence of India was celebrated in India and abroad.

 Summary

-The Government of India decided to celebrate the 75 years of Independence of India, with tribute to people instrumental in bringing India thus far in its journey, in the spirit of Self-reliant India.
-It is the initiative to celebrate and commemorate 75 years of independence from British rule and the history of India's people, culture and achievements.
-The commemoration is to be celebrated through a series of events organized by the Government of India.
-Prime Minister of India Narendra Modi inaugurated the celebration on 12 March 2021 with a 'Padyatra' (march) at Sabarmati Ashram with a 75-week countdown to its 75th anniversary of independence and it will continue till 2023 ending on 15th August 2023.
+The government of India decided to celebrate 75 years of independence of India.
+It was an initiative to celebrate the history of India's people, culture and achievements and commemorate 75 years of independence from British rule.
+There were a series of events organised by the government of India.
+Prime minister of India Narendra Modi inaugurated the celebration on 12 March 2021 with a padyatra (march) at Sabarmati Ashram with a 75-week countdown to its 75th anniversary of independence and it will continue till 2023 ending on 15 August 2023.

 There are five themes of the 'Azadi Ka Amrit Mahotsav', mainly: